Jesseatgao/bdownload/README.md

   * The `resumption_retries` parameter specifies the maximum allowable number of retries on error at resuming the interrupted download while streaming the request content.
 The default value of it is `download.REQUESTS_RETRIES_ON_STREAM_EXCEPTION` when not provided.

+  * The `continuation` parameter specifies whether, if possible, to resume the partially downloaded files before, e.g. when the downloads had been terminated by the user by pressing `Ctrl-C`.
+When not present, it will default to `True`.

 `
 BDownloader.downloads(path_urls)